BehindTheMath/KosherZmanim/README.md

     complexZmanim?: boolean
 }
 ```

+## Note about how zmanim are calculated
+The zmanim are calculated based on the day of year, which is not dependent on timezone.
+This means that the zmanim will be calculated for the location selected, on the day of year passed, and then displayed at the equivalent time in the selected timezone.

 # Breaking changes from KosherJava
 * `AstronomicalCalendar.getTemporalHour()` returns `null` instead of `Long.MIN_VALUE` if the calculations cannot be completed.